 Vaccination is the best way to protect yourself and others against certain diseases.

 Vaccines protect us against diseases with serious consequences and that can even cause death.
 Some of these illnesses have no medical treatment.
-By getting vaccinated, you also avoid transmitting contagious diseases.
+By getting vaccinated, you also reduce the transmission of contagious diseases.

 In Québec, getting vaccinated is not mandatory but is highly recommended.
 The vast majority of people do get vaccinated.
-The Québec Immunisation Program [Programme québécois d’immunisation] provides free vaccines to the entire population of Québec according to an immunisation schedule.
+The Québec Immunization Program [Programme québécois d’immunisation] provides free vaccines to the entire population of Québec according to an immunization schedule.

 Make sure your vaccines are always up to date.
-See the Québec Immunisation Program to find out how to get vaccinated.
+See the Québec Immunization Program to find out how to get vaccinated.